google-research/discs/discs/samplers/README.md

 To add a new sampler, a new python file for the new sampler should be created, with the name structure of "sampler_name".py which implements the above methods and extends the `AbstractSampler` class.
 In the configs folder, you can find the parameters specific to each sampling approach.
-The config file name for each specific sampler should follow "sampler_name"_config.py and the should follow the below structure.
+The config file name for each specific sampler should follow "sampler_name"_config.py and the below structure.
 """Config for Gibbs sampler.
 from ml_collections import config_dict